Tashfiniya Madrasa: Layout

 The layout of the madrasa and some of its decoration is known thanks to the documentation made in the 19th century before its demolition.
 It had a rectangular floor plan measuring approximately 22 by 13.4 m, with its long axis oriented roughly north to south.
 Inside, the building was centered around a large internal rectangular courtyard measuring 11.2 by 4.8 m.
 The regularity of the floor plan suggests that Abu Tashfin may have ordered the demolition of any previous structures on this site, thus allowing the architects to design the building without the space restrictions that normally came with a central urban location at the time.
 The madrasa had two entrances which were located at the middle of the two longer sides of this rectangle, to the east and west.
 The main entrance, on the west side, had a monumental portal on the outside which protruded above the rest of the building's walls.
 In the 19th century this portal measured 6.4 m wide and 8.65 m tall, but its condition at the time was partly ruined; its original height, complete with a projecting canopy or eaves at the top, was probably around 10.7 m.

 The internal courtyard was surrounded on all four sides by a portico of arches, some or all of which were horseshoe arches.
 On the longer sides of the courtyard (west and east), the porticos led to various rooms and chambers behind them which were used as accommodations for students and travelers.
 On the shorter sides (the north and south sides), the porticos had three arches and were enclosed by walls on either side, forming a kind of antechamber open to the courtyard side.
 These side walls may have been added later, after the original design, as similar madrasas of the time had uninterrupted porticos along the entire length of the courtyard.
-The middle arch of the southern portico shelters an ornamental fountain and water basin.
+The middle arch of the southern portico sheltered an ornamental fountain and water basin.
 Behind the northern portico was a square chamber which was likely used for meetings or for teaching.
 Behind the southern portico was a large rectangular chamber which served as a prayer hall.
 The prayer hall was divided into three sections: the central section contained the mihrab and was covered by a large cupola or dome ceiling, while the two side sections were covered by berchla ceilings (a type of sloped wood-frame ceiling).

 The overall layout of the courtyard and the prayer hall has strong similarities with the design of contemporary Marinid madrasas and of the Nasrid madrasa in Granada, demonstrating that the architecture of the Zayyanids in Tlemcen was well-integrated into the wider artistic and cultural environment comprising the Maghreb and al-Andalus (present-day Spain).